 UL Bend National Wildlife Refuge is located within the boundaries of CMR and is managed as part of that refuge.

-The Refuge Complex headquarters is located at Airport Road, Lewistown, MT 59457.
+The Refuge Complex and the Wetland Management District headquarters is located at Airport Road, Lewistown, MT 59457.

 The Willow Creek Unit of Lake Mason National Wildlife Refuge is managed for the benefit of mountain plovers.
 A Montana state species of concern, these birds are attracted to sparse vegetation.
 The short-grass prairie of this refuge is maintained by prescribed burning and grazing.